gokirstengo/cs100-final-project/README.md

 ## Strategy Pattern Class Diagram
 We are using the Strategy pattern to implement CharacterAttack and CharacterDefense.
 MeleeAttack, MagicAttack, and RangedAttack all inherit from CharacterAttack.
 Shield and Armor inherit from CharacterDefense.
 Each attack and defense will have different strengths.
+The Character class will be the composition for both CharacterAttack and CharacterDefense.

 ![Screen Shot 2021-05-07 at 9 03 36 PM](https://user-images.githubusercontent.com/36804838/117526113-c53cd780-af77-11eb-97f1-92ebb82db5aa.png)